danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

     SELECT * FROM hackernews WHERE long_comment(text) = 1
     ```

-4. Note that the **if** statement in **long_comment** is actually not necessary because the **length** function already returns 0 or 1.
+4. Note that the **if** statement in **long_comment** is actually not necessary because the Boolean expression already returns 0 or 1.
 Let's simplify our function definition, but keep in mind that you can not modify a function definition: you have to delete the function and create a new one.
 Start by deleting **long_comment**:
     ```sql
     DROP FUNCTION long_comment
     ```